 There is no obstacle but investment to turn the cellphone of today into an enhanced networking tool that would allow a user to control a home.
 With increasing use of RFID in products, a cellphone could be even used to find some object, eyeglasses maybe, misplaced in the house.
 Of course, predictions of the future are always dodgy, particularly in terms of the social changes, both good and bad, they can lead to.
 Technological visionaries aren't the only ones considering the implications of new technology.
 So are crooks -- and they are very quick to exploit new opportunities.BACK_TO_TOP

-* LUGGAGE RFID: According to an article on WIRED Online ("Never Lose Luggage Again" by Dave Demerjian), RFID systems promise to make lost luggage from an airplane trip a rarity instead of a common complaint -- if the cash-strapped airlines can be persuaded to use them.
+* LUGGAGE RFID: According to an article from WIRED.com ("Never Lose Luggage Again" by Dave Demerjian), RFID systems promise to make lost luggage from an airplane trip a rarity instead of a common complaint -- if the cash-strapped airlines can be persuaded to use them.

 These days, the normal scheme for tracking luggage is a barcoded luggage tag with a 10-digit identifier, which is read by laser scanners connected to a central database as the luggage is shunted along conveyors.
 Unfortunately, the tags get crushed, dirty, or lost, and so even new barcode scanners don't read the tags correctly more than 90% of the time.
 As the scanners age, the ratio of good reads drops.
 In 2005, there were 3.5 million lost-baggage complaints, and the number for 2006 is expected to be bigger.
 The costs of tracking down lost luggage run to several billion USD a year.